DHMementoz/Memento/README.md

 hhh1d - which is the implementation of H-Memento for 1D IP hierarchies.<br/>
 hhh2d - which is the implementation of H-Memento for 2D IP hierarchies.

 In (Memento/hhh_source/windowHH) we have the source code for the (non-hierarchical) Memento.
-We will shortly add a Makefile that compiles that.

 The executables have a command line of the format:<br/>
 <exec_name> <nr_packets> <window_size> <nr_counters> <insert_prob>